Westwood Park Neighborhood Life Revolves around Park

 The park is a hub of activity all year, not just in winter.
 In addition to other activities, the park attracts dog lovers.

-Recently, the neighborhood association has been involved in efforts to repurpose Swinney School, which is just outside the neighborhood boundaries.
+Recently, the neighborhood association has been involved in efforts to repurpose Swinney School, just outside the neighborhood boundaries.
 It is one of the schools being sold by the Kansas City School District and a developer hopes to convert it to apartments.

 “Schools are the number one problem for everyone in Kansas City,” she adds.